Standards Mid-Course Review

 The mid-course review of the Standards for Accreditation is undertaken in keeping with the Policy on the Revision and Review of Standards for Accreditation which specifies “At the fifth year of the ten-year standards review cycle, the Commission shall engage in an examination of application of the Standards for Accreditation to assure that these criteria have proven to be valid and reliable indicators of institutional quality.”
 The mid-course review is not meant to be a full-fledged review but rather is meant to ensure that the current Standards are up-to-date and useful.

-The Commission welcomes comments on the new policy and procedures.
-You may send your comments by October 30, 2020 to Lawrence Schall, President of the Commission, by email at email@example.com with “Anti-Trust Policy and Procedures” as the subject line.
+The Commission welcomes comments on the proposed revision.
+You may send your comments by January 5, 2020 to Lawrence Schall, President of the Commission, by email at firstname.lastname@example.org with “Proposed Revision: Policy on Notation” as the subject line.

 Changes to federal regulations necessitated revisions to 23 of the Commission’s policies.
 These 23 policy changes went into effect on July 1, 2020.